Esaka Station

 Esaka Station (江坂駅, Esaka-eki) is a railway station in Suita, Osaka, Japan, on the Osaka Metro Midosuji Line and the Kita-Osaka Kyuko Railway Namboku Line.
 The station is numbered "M11"; it is the northernmost station in the Osaka subway system.

 Lines

 Esaka Station is served by the Osaka Metro Midosuji Line and the Kita-Osaka Kyuko Railway Namboku Line.

 Station layout

 The station consists of an elevated island platform serving two tracks.
-The second floor has a wicket concourse.
+The second floor has a ticket concourse.
 The platform is located on the third floor.